rosendopili/CapStoneProject/README.md

 The back-end of this project is comprised of a microservice API with User and Inventory tables.

+The ArtCart API is a dockerized spring-boot application with a eureka server and zuul gateway.

+The front-end of this project was constructed using React.JS.

+The API endpoints enable user signup, login, delete user, create items, delete items, list all items, list items by user, list users and retrieve a single user by username.

+The front-end application currently enables users to signup, log in, create items, list all items and list all users.

+Due to time constraints, I was unable to utilize all of the API functionality but as it stands, the ArtCart web application still holds value as a means for users to interact with other members of the ArtCart community while displaying works of art or photography.

 ## HURDLES, SETBACKS & SUCCESSES

 I originally set forth to create a web-based arcade application.
 My monolith API was designed to manage player accounts and statistics, however, the setbacks I encountered (namely with refactoring my Javascript code to React specifications) gave me pause enough to pivot.